 The deciduous forests extend into North America and the northernmost are found in Sonora, Mexico.
 Sometimes called tropical savanna, this ecosystem once reached continuously from northern Mexico over a thousand miles into Central America, but now only 15% remains and only 1% is in protected status.
 The Sonoran forests support a high diversity of birds with approximately 330 species and is a critical region for birds migrating from the Rockies.
 Additionally, the deciduous forests of Sonora hold five species of wild cats including the jaguar, puma, bobcat, and ocelot, and 79 species of amphibians and reptiles.

-Much is still to be learned about the deciduous fragrant forests.
+Much is still to be learned about the deciduous dry forests.
 Nature & Culture operates a field station in our Laipuna Reserve in southern Ecuador dedicated to biological research to uncover and protect endangered populations of endemic birds such as the blackish-headed spinetail, the henna-hooded foliage-gleaner, and the rufous-necked foliage-gleaner.
 It has also discovered the presence of white necked peccaries, white-tailed deer, and pumas.